-When Can You Sue an Employer for Wrongful Termination?
+When You Can Sue an Employer for Wrongful Termination

 If you’ve recently been terminated for cause, you may be wondering whether your employer was within their rights to fire you—or whether your dismissal constitutes wrongful termination.
 And, if it turns out you were fired illegally, your next question will probably be whether you can—and should—sue.

 What Doesn’t Count as Wrongful Termination

 The majority of workers in the United States are employed at will, which means that their employers can fire them for any reason, or no reason at all, provided that the reason isn’t discriminatory.
 (More on that in a minute.)